How parents can help their kids accomplish tasks without immediate rewards

 By Scott Ryan, licensed marriage and family therapist at CHOC’s Intensive Outpatient Program

-When we begin a task as an adult, we may plan a specific time to do the task, we may gather information and materials, we may continue to engage in the chore even if parts of the task are boring, and typically we may try to flexible in case things do not go as planned.
-These are the skills that make up executive functioning.
+When adults begin a task, they often plan a specific time to complete it.
+They may gather the necessary information and materials first.
+Adults usually keep working on a task even if some parts feel boring.
+They also try to stay flexible in case things do not go as planned.
+These skills together make up what we call executive functioning.

 Executive functioning refers to a set of skills that are related to the part of the brain called the prefrontal cortex, which is not fully developed until around age 25.
 Therefore, children spend much of their formative years developing this part of the brain and the skills related to attending, carrying out and completing a task.